authhero/auth/README.md

 # Login methods

-A user account can be created using email/password, code, magiclinks or using social accounts such as Google or Facebook.
+A user account can be created using email/password, code, magic-links or using social accounts such as Google or Facebook.

 ## Social logins